cmberryau/entity_sync/README.md

-An entity sync library for Dart.
+An entity sync library for Dart developers.

 ## Usage for Moor